Keerthana-R11/Brain-tumor-detection-usning-cnn-XAI/README.md

 To improve transparency and trust, Explainable AI (XAI) techniques such as Grad-CAM are used to visualize the regions influencing the model’s prediction.

 ## 🗂️ Dataset
-- Brain MRI image dataset (public dataset / Kaggle)
+- Brain MRI image dataset (Kaggle)
 - Image categories:
   - pituitary
   - meningioma